Create a Yates account today!

 Attached to the underside and front region of the body are 4 pairs of legs which are highly flexible and are often seen articulated inwards in the shape of a hook.
 The legs are often covered in spines to aid in holding on to the host.
 Ticks cannot jump, however are great at walking, climbing, grasping and falling.

-Ticks do not have wings or antennae.
+Ticks don't have wings or antennae.

 At the front of the body are mouthparts and other appendages (capitulum/gnathosoma).
 The mouthparts consist of: a central harpoon-like structure (hypostome) with backward facing barbs (denticles) along the shaft; a pair of saw-like appendages (chelicerae); and a pair of finger-like appendages (palps).